mr-nart/Kingmaker/Groups/Brevic Noble Houses.md

 ## House Garess
 > [!quote] Strong as the Mountains

 Based in the western part of Brevoy in the foothills of the Golushkin Mountains.
 Built the strongholds [[Highdelve]] and [[Grayhaven]] in the mountains.
-Had a good relationship with the [[Golka dwarves]] until the dwarves vanished.
+Had a good relationship with the Golka Dwarves until the dwarves vanished.
 Their family's crest features a snow-capped mountain with a black hammer across its base, with a silvery crescent moon in the upper right corner.
 ```dataview
 TABLE WITHOUT ID file.link AS "Name", desc AS "Description"
 FROM "NPCs" AND #garess